gNaps/crypto-wallet/README.md

+## Crypto Wallet made by NextJs and Ether.js

-A simple interface than given an eth address return the amount of usdc on mainnet or matic.
+A simple interface that given an eth address return the amount of usdc on mainnet or matic.